opetitprestataire/label-studio/docs/source/guide/prompts_create.md

 * **Intelligence and Risk Analysis**: By extracting entities such as personal names, organizations, IP addresses, and financial transactions from suspicious activity reports or communications, organizations can better assess risks and detect fraud or criminal activity.
 * **Specialized Document Review**: Once trained, NER can help extract industry-specific key entities for better document review, searching, and classification.
 * **Customer Feedback and Product Review**: Extract named entities like product names, companies, or services from customer feedback or reviews.
 This allows businesses to categorize and analyze feedback based on specific products, people, or regions, helping them make data-driven improvements.

+### Text summarization

+Text summarization involves condensing large amounts of information into concise, meaningful summaries.

+Models can be trained or fine-tuned to recognize essential information within a document and generate summaries that retain the core ideas while omitting less critical details.
+This capability is especially valuable in today’s information-heavy landscape, where professionals across various fields are often overwhelmed by the sheer volume of text data.

+Some examples include:

+* **Customer Support and Feedback Analysis**: Companies receive vast volumes of customer support tickets, reviews, and feedback that are often repetitive or lengthy.
+Auto-labeling can help summarize these inputs, focusing on core issues or themes, such as “billing issues” or “technical support.”
+* **News Aggregation and Media Monitoring**: News organizations and media monitoring platforms need to process and distribute news stories efficiently.
+Auto-labeling can summarize articles while tagging them with labels like “politics,” “economy,” or “health,” making it easier for users to find relevant stories.
+* **Document Summarization**: Professionals often need to quickly understand the key points in lengthy contracts, research papers, and files.
+* **Educational Content Summarization**: EEducators and e-learning platforms need to distill complex material into accessible summaries for students.
+Auto-labeling can summarize key topics and categorize them under labels like “concept,” “example,” or “important fact.”